vekp/3d-printing/README.md

 Printing just the hinge by itself meant I could trial 5 designs in a single half hour print, quickly redesign and repeat, so it didn't take long to arrive at a hinge design that worked well.
 But that was just the beginning.
 I then had to design the rest of the bow guide.

+At this point, I realised that there some tasks, such as adding fillets or bevels to edges and adjusting part dimensions, that were quite difficult to achieve in Tinkercad.
+I decided to start learning to use [Onshape](https://www.onshape.com/), a parametric 3D CAD application.
+Similar to Tinkercad, it is a web app that runs in the browser, and most of its features are available for free.

 My first idea was to recreate the previous bow guide, but simply add a pair of hinges to allow the curved section to articulate.
 However, the looser clearances in the horizontal position meant that the bow guide would not hold tight to the fingerboard.

 My next attempt was to connect the two sides that gripped the fingerboard, and use a vertical stick joined with a single hinge to the centre.
 After trialling different widths to make it fit the fingerboard, this version stayed on better than the last, but we found that the bow would sometimes slip over the stick.
 I tried making the stick longer, but if it protruded past the bridge at all, it wouldn't fit in the case properly.
 Making it the maximum length I could, just touching the bridge when folder down, it still wasn't quite long enough.